Chavithra/degiro-connector/README.md

 ## 6.4.
 How to get the table : AccountOverview ?

-It contains information about cash movements.
+It will provide a list of cash movements.

 Here is how to get this data :